 Be Careful of Your Design Program’s Maximum Size

-Unless you’re designing a billboard, you most likely will never have to worry about creating a canvas so big that your design program can’t handle it.
-That said, it’s an important thing to keep in mind, especially if you design on a tablet or iPad.
+Unless you’re designing a billboard, you probably won’t have to worry about creating a canvas so big that your design program can’t handle it.
+That said, it’s an important thing to keep in mind, since the maximum size for a design varies from iPad to iPad.

 It’s hard to say what the max canvas sizes for varying programs are because it will depend on the DPI .
 In general, many programs can tolerate a certain number of pixels per design.
 Remember that the higher your DPI, the more pixels you’ll need.
 This means that you’ll get fewer inches of canvas space the higher your DPI is.